 10. How are lessons scheduled?

 Normally swim lessons are either scheduled online or through our swim office.
-At this time all swim lessons are full.
-Please check back in August 2021 to see fall availability.

 11. Cancellation policy for Private Swim Lessons?

 For private swim lessons, there is a 48-hour cancellation policy to reschedule the swim credit.
 Please email: if you need to cancel a private lesson: firstname.lastname@example.org.